-I have my share of parenting fails (current struggle: our erratic and lax summer bedtime schedule), but packing a healthy, satisfying lunch for my daughter isn't one of them.
+I have my share of parenting fails (too much screen time and an inconsistent bedtime routine to name a few), but packing a healthy, satisfying lunch for my daughter isn't one of them.
 I thank my assortment of bento boxes for consistently inspiring me to bring my early-morning A game (an achievement for this decidedly non-morning person).

-Packing lunches seems to scratch a creative itch and with all those perfectly-portioned boxes to fill, it makes it infinitely easier to crank out lunches that are nutritionally balanced and fun to eat — not to mention pretty to look at.
-(You can see my cucumber turkey boats in the picture below — one of my early bento successes that my daughter still requests to this day.)
+Packing lunches seems to scratch a creative itch, and with all those perfectly-portioned boxes to fill, it makes it infinitely easier to crank out lunches that are nutritionally balanced and fun to eat — not to mention pretty to look at.
+(You can see my cucumber turkey boats in the picture to the left — one of my early bento successes that my daughter still requests to this day.)

 Whether you brown-paper-bag it or use a bento-style lunch box, NBC News BETTER's nutrition columnist, Samantha Cassetty, RD, agrees that a packed lunch is most often a better way to go: "Packing school lunch puts you in charge of the foods you feed your child, and a meal made at home can be lower in sodium, added sugars and saturated fat than what you might find in a school meal."

 I tapped Cassetty, along with dozens of parent friends, to share some of our favorite bags, bins and boxes that you, your kids and even the environment will love.

 First things first: The lunch bag.
 Almost all the parents I polled said they let their kids pick out their own lunch bag or lunch box each year, most often one that features their favorite TV or movie characters, hobbies or animals.
 Make that part of your back-to-school shopping list — and something you can do together.
 But if you're like me and have a messy kid, try you might to steer them towards something more like this:

 Neoprene Lunch Bag